-We are organized into two main business segments, our Products and Licensing segment and our Technology Development segment.
 Our Products and Licensing segment develops, manufactures and markets our fiber optic test and measurement, sensing, and instrumentation products and also conducts applied research in the fiber optic sensing area for both corporate and government customers.
-Revenues in this segment are currently largely derived from sales of test and measurement equipment for optical components and networks.
-Our Products and Licensing segment is also focused on two of our key strategic objectives.
+Revenues in this segment are currently largely derived from sales of test and measurement equipment for optical components and networks and equipment for measuring strain and temperature using optical fiber.
+Our Products and Licensing segment is also focused on our two key strategic objectives.
 We are working to develop and commercialize our fiber optic shape sensing technology in the medical industry with the goal of supplying fiber optic shape sensing components for use in robotic and minimally invasive surgical systems.
-We are also working to develop and commercialize our fiber optic technology for strain and temperature sensing applications for the composite materials industry.
-Our Products and Licensing segment revenues represented approximately 35% and 42% of our total revenues for the quarters ended June 30, 2012 and 2011, respectively.
-A breakdown of our operating loss by segment, as well as our total assets by segment, is provided in footnote 5 to our condensed consolidated financial statements included in this report.
+We are also working to increase the sales of our fiber optic technology for strain and temperature sensing applications for the composite materials industry.
+Our Products and Licensing segment revenues represented approximately 42% and 41% of our total revenues for the quarters ended March 31, 2013 and 2012, respectively.

-Our Technology Development segment performs applied research for government funded projects and includes our secure computing and communications group, or SCC.
-Our Technology Development segment constituted approximately 65% and 58% of our total revenues for the quarters ended June 30, 2012 and 2011, respectively.
-SCC provides innovative solutions designed to secure critical technologies within the U.S. government.
-SCC conducts applied research and provides services to the government in this area, with its revenues primarily derived from U.S. government contracts and purchase orders.
-SCC is focused on our strategic objective of developing a leading technology for ensuring the integrity of integrated circuits used in defense systems.
-Our Technology Development segment also performs applied research in the areas of sensing and materials.
-Most of the government funding in the part of our Technology Development segment outside of SCC is derived from the Small Business Innovation Research, or SBIR, program coordinated by the U.S. Small Business Administration, or SBA.
+Our Technology Development segment performs applied research for government funded projects and previously included our secure computing and communications group, or SCC.
+Our Technology Development segment, excluding SCC, comprised approximately 58% and 59% of our total revenues for the quarters ended March 31, 2013 and 2012, respectively.
+Our Technology Development segment predominantly performs applied research in the various areas of sensing applications and technologies, innovative materials and biomedical activities.
+Most of the government funding for our Technology Development segment is derived from the Small Business Innovation Research, or SBIR, program coordinated by the U.S. Small Business Administration, or SBA.

 We generate revenues through technology development services provided under contractual arrangements, product sales, product development under contractual relationships and license fees.
 Our Technology Development segment revenues have historically accounted for a large portion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our Technology Development segment revenues have decreased to \$5.3 million for the quarter ended June 30, 2012, from \$5.6 million for the same period in 2011.
+Our Technology Development segment revenues decreased to \$2.6 million for the quarter ended March 31, 2013 as compared to \$3.9 million for the same period in 2012.

 Within the Technology Development segment, we have historically had a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog, which is the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer, and unfunded backlog, representing firm orders for which funding has not yet been appropriated.
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our Technology Development segment backlog was \$17.8 million at June 30, 2012, compared to \$19.8 million at June 30, 2011.
+The approximate value of our Technology Development segment backlog was \$9.8 million at March 31, 2013, compared to \$10.3 million at December 31, 2012, excluding a backlog of \$3.3 million related to discontinued operations.